 e-mail: rita.mattiello@ufrgs.br

-Abstract
+Abstract (Max 250; 250 words)

-Objective: to describe the burden of hyperglycemia, characterized by the Global Burden of Disease Study as high fasting plasma glucose (HFPG), in South American countries from 1990 to 2019
+Objective: To describe the burden of hyperglycemia, characterized by the Global Burden of Disease (GBD) Study as high fasting plasma glucose (HFPG), in South American countries from 1990 to 2019.

-Study design: epidemiological study.
+Study design: A descriptive epidemiological study.

-Methods: The burden attributable to HFPG in adults aged 25 years or older in twelve South American countries from 1990 to 2019 using the Global Burden of Disease (GBD) 2019 estimates.
-A systematic analysis was performed on mortality and morbidity data to estimate disability-adjusted life years (DALYs), years of life lost (YLLs), years lived with disability (YLDs), and summary exposure value (SEV).
-We also evaluated the data across the Socio-Demographic Index (SDI).
-All estimates were for both sexes, age-standardised, and 95% uncertainty intervals (95% UI) were described.
+Methods: We investigated the burden attributable to HFPG in adults >25 years in 12 South American countries from 1990 to 2019.
+The GBD performed a systematic analysis of gathered data to estimate the HFPG summary exposure value (SEV) and mortality, years of life lost (YLLs), years lived with disability (YLDs), and disability-adjusted life years (DALYs) lost due to HFPG.
+We evaluated these metics and their variation across the Socio-Demographic Index (SDI) in South America using age-standardized estimates.

-Results: The burden of HFPG is large and growing in South America.
-In 2019, Guyana had the highest rate of YLLs (5,419.6; 95% UI 4,115.1-6,924.2), YLDs (1,212.5; 95% UI 838-1,649.2), DALYs (6,632.1; 95% UI 5,237.1-8,243.3), SEV (23.2; 95% UI 21.1-25.2), and deaths (254.5; 95% UI 193.9-324.1).
-Peru had the lowest rates of YLLs (746.5; 95% UI 538.6-1,035.4), DALYs (1,143.1; 95% UI 889.2-1,445.9), SEV (7.7; 95% UI 6.6-8.9), and deaths (41.2; 95% UI 29.6-57), whereas Uruguay had the lowest rate of YLDs (357.9; 95% UI 242.4-485.6).
-Between 1990 and 2019, in most countries, DALYs, YLLs, and deaths decreased, while the SEV and YLDs increased.
+Results: Between 1990 and 2019, in most countries deaths (median -xxx%), YLLs (median -xxx%), and DALYs (median -xxx%) decreased, while the SEV (median xxx%) and YLDs (median xxx%) increased.
+In 2019, Guyana had the highest exposure (SEV=23.2; 95% UI 21.1-25.2) and overall burden (DALYs=6,632.1; 95% UI 5,237.1-8,243.3/100.000 population).
+Peru had the lowest exposure (SEV=7.7; 95% UI 6.6-8.9) and burden (DALYs=1,143.1; 95% UI 889.2-1,445.9/100.000).
+Guyana also had the highest (YLDs=1,212.5; 95% UI 838-1,649.2/100.000) and Uruguay the lowest (YLDs=357.9; 95% UI 242.4-485.6/100.000) disability burdens.

-Conclusions: South America´s HFPG burden is large and heterogeneous across countries.
-While its mortality has decreased, the underlying cause – increased hyperglycemia – has risen, and with it, an increase in disability.
-These changes indicate a shift of the burden from mortality to morbidity and health systems must abide by the added workload.
+Conclusions: South America´s HFPG burden is large and heterogeneous.
+While age-standardized premature mortality has generally decreased, hyperglycemia and age-standardized disability have risen.
+Coupled with population aging, these changes portend that hyperglycemia will confer increasingly important risk, with its burden gradually shifting from mortality to disability.
+Health systems will need to adapt to the added workload.

-Keywords: hyperglycaemia, disability-adjusted life years, life Expectancy
+Keywords: hyperglycaemia, disability-adjusted life years, mortality

 Introduction

 Diabetes is one of the leading causes of mortality and disability globally.
-In 2021, there were 529 million (95% uncertainty interval [UI] 500–564) people living with diabetes worldwide, with a predicted rise to 1.31 billion (1.22–1.39) by 2050 (1) (Global regional national, 2023).
-Hyperglycemia, defined in the Global Burden of Disease context as High Fasting Plasma Glucose (HFPG), is an essential risk factor for diabetes.
-Diabetes and, to some extent, lesser hyperglycemia are independent risk factors for numerous adverse outcomes (2) (Liang, 2022).
-In the Americas in 2019, diabetes and high fasting plasma glucose were responsible for 2266 (1930-2649) and 4401 crude DALYs (3685-5265) per 100,000 adults, respectively, with considerable variation across regions (3) (Cousin, 2022).
-Kanyin Liane Ong,

-High prevalence and burden of diabetes have been reported in the Americas (3) (Cousin, 2022).
-Still, a comprehensive analysis of the high fasting plasma glucose burden and the compound effect of severity and prevalence for the South American region is scarce.
+In 2021, there were 529 million people living with diabetes worldwide, with a predicted rise to 1.31 billion by 2050 (1) (Global regional national, 2023).
+The concept of hyperglycemia, characterized in the Global Burden of Disease (GBD) Study as High Fasting Plasma Glucose (HFPG), permits expression of the risk of diabetes and to a lesser degree states of intermediate hyperglycemia for numerous adverse outcomes (2) (Liang, 2022).
+While the high prevalence and burden of diabetes have been reported in the Americas (3) (Cousin, 2022), a comprehensive analysis of the more inclusive HFPG burden in South America is lacking to date.

 Given the heterogeneity of diabetes morbidity and mortality burden across countries in America, it is essential to have more detailed data for more accurate planning of public health policies.
 This article describes the burden of hyperglycemia in South American countries from 1990 to 2019.
 Furthermore, we aim to evaluate the relationship of HFPG to the level of socioeconomic development of these countries.